Floomp-Labs/chess/README.md

 HTML-Chess-PvP
-A lightweight yet powerful chess implementation built with vanilla HTML, CSS, and JavaScript.
+A lightweight yet powerful chess implementation built with HTML, CSS, and JavaScript.
 This project features a responsive board design, real-time multiplayer functionality via WebSockets, and complete chess rule validation.
 Features

 Browser-based PvP chess with no dependencies